AutumnEvans418/FSharpChess/README.md

 This module is essential for enforcing chess rules and maintaining a valid game state throughout play.

-## Acknowledgements
+## Technologies Used
 - [Avalonia UI](https://avaloniaui.net/) for cross-platform GUI
+- F#
+- .NET 8
+- Avalonia.FuncUI for functional UI programming
-- F# community for language and library support
+- NUnit for testing